When the sound icon in your taskbar has a red x on it (as illustrated above), your computer won’t play any sound.

 Find Sound, video, and game controllers, then double-click on it to expand the list.
 Right-click on your audio device and select Uninstall device.

 2) Restart your PC.
 After restarting, Windows should automatically re-install the sound driver.
-Assuming it installs the latest correct driver, this may resolve the problem.

-Method 3: Re-enable the device
+Method 4: Re-enable the Device

 To fix the problem, follow these steps (Steps below are for your reference.
 The specific steps in different system versions may be different. ):